 Find a support system

 Form a mom/dad tribe.
-Get to know your neighbors, moms in the community and school.
+I strongly suggest getting to know your neighbors, moms in the community and school.
 If you are lucky enough to have family nearby, they will be your saving grace!
 It is so helpful to have good friends and family that can help you in a pinch.
 I have gotten over the guilt of having to ask friends to help with car pools and watching one of my kids for a quick appointment.
 I’ll happily help a friend do the same-we are all in this mom life together!

 Seek out good help